Many parents ask us this question.

 PLEASE CHECK WITH THE SCHOOL VERY CAREFULLY AS THERE HAVE BEEN CHANGES IN THE RULES WHICH COULD RESULT IN DISQUALIFICATION.

 This is for non-native speakers usually attending mainstream (local) schools.
 In the rules, it states that students who violate this rule will have marks deducted but it is difficult really for adjudicators to know and many children are bi-lingual with both languages at native standard.

 The piece must be memorised fully.

 The piece MUST NOT be memorised (marks will be deducted otherwise).

 The student MUST hold the book.

 An extract from the book will be chosen by the adjudicator (usually different for each student).

 There is no need to quote the name of the book and author unless the adjudicator states it is needed.

-I do not recommend actions.
+We do not recommend actions.
 Most adjudicators deduct marks for unnatural movements.
 The poem should be performed through VOICE and FACIAL EXPRESSION with natural body movements.
 When actions are forced, it is not truly felt.
 However, there are a few adjudicators who like actions.